ERGO-Code/HiGHS/docs/src/executable.md

   -h, --help                    Print help.
 ```

-The [List of options](@ref) section gives a full list of options, and the format
+The [list of options](@ref option-definitions) section gives a full
-in which they are specified.
+list of options, and the format in which they are specified.